 Cats will turn away from items that have a different smell, texture, size, or color.
 Perfuming the litter box to counteract the elimination is entirely a human trait, devoid of the innate feline instinct that would have used a sandy scent and texture.
 Cats hold the animal awards for domesticating themselves from desert creatures.

-Cats are sensitive to their environment and may take a long time to adjust in a new home.
+Cats are sensitive to their environment and may take a long time to adjust to a new home.
 Sometimes it does not require a change as drastic as moving house to trigger the cat’s anxiety.
 Cats will act differently when the family has a newborn, spouse, or the most obvious inclusion, another pet.
 Cats can become anxious if you choose to leave your day job for longer homestays, or going home for work after an extended stay.

 Marking their boundaries